Any physical or moral person who supports the social development mission of the corporation can be a member:

 - any student attending either a school or academic institution in the Peter-McGill district.

-Our community organization membership:
+Our community organization members are:

 Action des femmes handicapées (Montréal)